Kong vs Tyk vs Envoy for microservices

 config:

-timeout_sec: 10
+timeout_sec: 10 # half-open probe interval

-Tyk: Defines thresholds in the API definition.
+Tyk: Defines thresholds inline in the API definition under circuit_breaker:

 "circuit_breaker": {